Back to Seller Resources

 Frequently Asked Questions (FAQs) about selling tenant occupied property in Vancouver, BC

+Can I sell my property if the tenant doesn’t want to move?
 Yes, you can still sell your property, but the new buyer will inherit the lease.
 If it’s a fixed-term lease, the tenant has the right to stay until the lease ends.

+What happens if I don’t provide enough notice to the tenant?
 Failure to provide the required notice could lead to legal complications, including delays in the sale or even a claim from the tenant for compensation.

+Do I need to compensate the tenant if they have to move out?
 Yes, under British Columbia law, if you’re evicting a tenant due to a sale where the buyer intends to move in, you’re required to provide compensation equivalent to one month’s rent.

 Can the tenant refuse to allow showings?